markc/alsa/lib/md/Edirol_UA-25EX.md

 ### Full-duplex mode <a name="a3.1"></a>

-As mentioned above, the Edirol UA-25EX supports full-duplex operation, except at 96 Khz.

-If you want to play and record in **full-duplex** though *half-duplex* plugins, check out the [asym](/Asym "Asym") [plugin](/ALSA_plugins "ALSA plugins"), which is able to combine the [dmix](/Dmix "Dmix") (i.e. play) and [dsnoop](/Dsnoop "Dsnoop") (i.e. record) plug-ins.
+As mentioned above, the Edirol UA-25EX supports full-duplex operation, except at 96 Khz.If you want to play and record in **full-duplex** though *half- duplex* plugins, check out the [asym](/Asym "Asym") [plugin](/ALSA_plugins "ALSA plugins"), which is able to combine the [dmix](/Dmix "Dmix") (i.e. play) and [dsnoop](/Dsnoop "Dsnoop") (i.e. record) plug-ins.

 ### Custom softvol PCM <a name="a3.2"></a>

-`$alsamixer -c 0` to use mixer settings on card 0 will return:
+Using mixer settings on card 0 will return:

+    $ alsamixer -c 0
     no mixer elems found

 Unfortunately these is no software control over the hardware mixers on the device (like in any USB device), nothing will show up in mixer programs.
 Fortunately, Alsa offers the [softvol](/Softvol "Softvol") [plugin](/ALSA_plugins "ALSA plugins") to create a software volume control.
 We will also define this control as the default mixer.
 Here is my first try:

     pcm.!default {
        type             plug